NHS Lanarkshire Complaints Procedure

 Online contact www.spso.org.uk/contact-form

-To complain about services provided by NHS Lanarkshire in;
+To complain about services provided by NHS Lanarkshire;

-the community, including out of hours, paediatrics and mental health
+(including our hospitals, community, out of hours, paediatrics and mental health services)

 please contact: